-The Duke of York Inspiring Digital Enterprise Award (iDEA) has a global reach.
-The programme helps all ages at any stage gain career enhancing digital and enterprise skills - for free.
+The Duke of York Inspiring Digital Enterprise Award, known as iDEA, has a global reach.
+The programme helps people gain career enhancing digital and enterprise skills - for free.

 Partners are getting involved because they see iDEA as a way to help inspire, shape and recruit the talent pipeline for their businesses and the wider digital economy.

-Our Accreditation Badges are proving very popular among corporate Partners like Google, who use them for their Applied Digital Skills programme; Salesforce, who use them to accredit their Volunteer and Community work; Microsoft, who use them for their Imagine If coding sessions; and charity Partners like Transformation Trust and Career Matters, who use them to accredit employability programmes.
-If you would like iDEA to accredit your activities, please complete this form:
+iDEA Accreditation and Participation badges enable learners to have an immutable, sharable record of participation in your activity.
+They are proving very popular among corporate Partners like Google, who use them for their Applied Digital Skills programme; Salesforce, who use them to accredit their Volunteer and Community work; Microsoft, who use them for their Imagine If coding sessions; and charity Partners like Transformation Trust and Career Matters, who use them to accredit employability programmes.